johnosbb/Text-Classification/textCNN.md

 In the context of text classification using convolutional neural networks, we slide a filter over the input text at the word level.
 The filter convolves over each group of adjacent word vectors in the input text to produce a new feature.
 We then use these features as input to a fully connected layer to classify the text.

+### Relationship to the Visual Cortex

+CNNs take a biological inspiration from the visual cortex.
+The visual cortex has small regions of cells that are sensitive to specific regions of the visual field.
+This idea was expanded upon by a fascinating experiment by Hubel and Wiesel in 1962 (Video) where they showed that some individual neuronal cells in the brain responded (or fired) only in the presence of edges of a certain orientation.
+For example, some neurons fired when exposed to vertical edges and some when shown horizontal or diagonal edges.
+Hubel and Wiesel found out that all of these neurons were organized in a columnar architecture and that together, they were able to produce visual perception.
+This idea of specialized components inside of a system having specific tasks (the neuronal cells in the visual cortex looking for specific characteristics) is one that machines use as well, and is the basis behind CNNs.